Katie Ryan, Executive Director

-Having recently moved to Portland from Richland, WA, Janelle is excited to be joining Opal Creek Ancient Forest Center as Registrar.
-Janelle graduated from Willamette University in 2011 with a bachelor’s in Mathematics and a minor in Studio Art.
+After moving to Portland, OR from Richland, WA, Janelle joined Opal Creek Ancient Forest Center as Registrar in 2015.
+Janelle graduated from Willamette University with a bachelor’s in Mathematics and a minor in Studio Art.
 After graduating, she moved back home to eastern Washington where she spent a couple years working as a research associate in the Advanced Power & Energy Systems group at Pacific Northwest National Laboratory.
-A member of the Mid-Columbia Symphony and part of a very musical family, Janelle has played bassoon for roughly 13 years and is looking forward to finding groups around Portland to play in.
-Additionally, Janelle is passionate about the visual arts and is working to boost her skills and exposure as an illustrator.
+A member of the Mid-Columbia Symphony and part of a very musical family, Janelle has played bassoon for roughly 15 years.
+Janelle is passionate about the visual arts and is working to boost her skills and exposure as an illustrator.

 Hometown: Richland, WA

-What are you thankful for this year?: My family, my health, and the opportunity to be a part of OCAFC
+What are you thankful for this year?: My family and my health.

-Playing on your iPod right now?: Júníus Meyvant’s “Color Decay” on repeat
+Playing on your iPod right now?: Probably Hall and Oates.

 Guilty pleasure?: Terrible puns

 Describe your ideal sandwich: Breakfast sandwich!
 Delicious bagel, salty fried egg and extra sharp cheddar

 Favorite outdoor spot?: The middle of a river on an inner-tube in summer